neynarxyz/explorer/README.md

 ## What is Explorer?

-This is a simple website to track event propagation across Farcaster.
+This is a simple website to track event propagation across [Farcaster](https://farcaster.xyz).
 In some cases, a cast or user event that occurred on a hub can take up to 4 hours to propagate across the network.
-This site lets you see where in a network a given user or cast has been propagated.
+This [site](https://explorer.neynar.com) lets you see where in a network a given user or cast has been propagated.
+Find other Farcaster dev tools on [Neynar](https://neynar.com).

 ## Getting Started